Azizo27/Azizo27/README.md

 # Welcome to Azizo27 Profile! 🚀

 Hey there! 👋 Welcome to my GitHub profile.
-I'm a passionate in Computer science based in Pariq.
+I'm a passionate in Computer science based in Paris.
 Here you'll find a collection of my projects, contributions, and explorations in many different worlds: Web Development, Games, Big Data, Artificial Intelligence ...
 Feel free to explore and reach out if you have any questions or just want to connect!

 ## About Me 🌟

-I'm a last year student at ECE PARIS enthusiast with a love for Big Data & AI.
+I'm an Engineer recently graduated from ECE PARIS enthusiast with a love for Big Data & AI.
 When I'm not coding, you can find me playing: Chess, Football or Among Us.

 ## Portfolio Highlights 🎨